Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111): Results and discussion

-In order to gauge the reliability of these results, the impact of the exchange-correlation functional on the full adsorption profile of cyclohexane on Rh(111) was investigated.
-In Fig.~\ref{fig_static_data}(a), we show the adsorption curve with the PBE functional, the PBE+vdW$^{\text{surf}}$ functional, the PBE functional with the recently proposed many-body dispersion method nl-MBD~\cite{mbd_nl_2020} and the non-local rev-vdW-DF2~\cite{Hamada_rev_vdW_DF} functional (see Methods for the details of calculations).
-Due to the high polarization of the Rh atoms, only many-body dispersion corrections connected to the polarizability functional described in Ref.~\cite{mbd_nl_2020} could be used to treat this system.
-VdW interactions are a fundamental piece of the molecule-surface interaction, as expected.
-Among the functionals that contain these interactions, the PBE+vdW$^{\text{surf}}$ functional yields a larger adsorption energy and the molecules lie closer to the surface than when employing PBE+nl-MBD or the rev-vdW-DF2 functional.
-The latter functionals, which contain a better handling of the contribution of the polarizability of these systems to the van der Waals interactions, seem to better approach the experimental values.
-For further investigation, we employ \textit{light} settings of the FHI-aims code and a comparison of the adsorption curve between \textit{tight} and \textit{light} settings is shown in figure~S3 in SI.
+We start by analyzing the dataset based on the PBE functional, which allows us to understand the impact of different descriptions of the vdW corrections.
+Comparing the result obtained with the bare PBE functional and the others, we conclude, as expected, that vdW interactions are a fundamental piece of the molecule-surface interaction.
+We then proceed to compare the results obtained with PBE+vdW$^{\text{surf}}$ with the results obtained with PBE+nl-MBD.
+Both of these vdW corrections do not enter the Kohn-Sham potential within the self-consistent procedure, such that they cannot change the electronic density.
+We observe that vdW$^{\text{surf}}$ predicts a larger binding energy (0.90 eV) and an equilibrium distance closer to the surface (3.36 \AA) than nl-MBD (0.84 eV and 3.45 \AA, respectively).
+Considering that nl-MBD contains explicit many-body vdW effects and captures the electronic screening of these interactions better than vdW$^{\text{surf}}$~\cite{mbd_nl_2020}, we can conclude that the observed differences are due to both of these effects.
+Then, we can compare the results obtained with the PBE+nl-MBD and the HSE06+nl-MBD functionals.
+In this case, the vdW interactions are treated at the same level, but the short-range exchange term is modified to include a fraction of exact exchange.
+The changes in the electronic density brought by the HSE06 functional produce a larger binding energy (1.03 eV) and an equilibrium position that is even closer to the surface (3.30 \AA).
+These observations, combined, point to the prediction of stronger bonds between surface and adsorbate when the self-interaction error is mitigated.
+Finally, the rev-vdW-DF2 functional, which improves the description of the polarizability of these systems, predicts the adsorption distance of 3.48 \r{A} and binding energy of 0.77 eV, which is smaller than those obtained with other functionals.
+The experimental values from TPD experiments lie closer to the PBE+nl-MBD and rev-vdW-DF2 binding energies.
+For further investigation, we employ \textit{light} settings of the FHI-aims code and a comparison of the adsorption curve between \textit{tight} and \textit{light} settings is shown in figure~S1 in SI.
 The shape of the potential along the desorption coordinate hints that anharmonic effects on this coordinate or others that couple with it could have an important effect on the adsorption properties of this system, and potentially on nuclear quantum effects.